So don’t ignore those aches and pains. We also offer Immediate Care for any Foot or Anke Injuries.

 *Valid Insurance must be billed

-OVERUSE INJURIES.
-The majority of aches and pains are overuse injuries.
-Each running step requires your body to absorb three to four times its weight, and the repetitive stress of this shock can lead to breakdown and injury.
-Luckily, overuse injuries can be prevented with proper training.
-Following these guidelines can help reduce your risk of overuse injury:
+Most aches and pains are overuse injuries.
+Each running step requires your foot to absorb three to four times your bodyweight, and the repetitive stress of this shock can lead to breakdown and injury.
+Follow these training guidelines to preventing overuse injuries:

 - Build mileage slowly.
 Increase by no more than 10% a week or 20% every two weeks.